thinklikeadesigner/web_project_3/README.md

 **Project Description**

 I used a design brief from Figma to build this website.
 I also used grid to organize images on the page, and flex-box to move page elements around.
 I learned how to use a background image as a link.
-I also used breakpoints to change font-sizes for different screens, and relative values for element widths and heights so they would be responsive.
+I also used breakpoints to change font-sizes for different screens, and set relative values for element widths and heights so they would be responsive.

 **Figma**